ariannaordona/Mad_Tap/README.md

 INTERFACE
 - Button > Start
 - Drop down menu > Category
-- Input > # of words
+- Input > # of words (WIP)
 - Radio button > Traditional/Symplified
-- Radio button > Audio
+- Radio button > Audio (No audio implemented currently)
 - Button > Start

-=== Randomize images in category ====
-- Continually show images (keep looping/repeating words)
-- Stack of images in the middle of the screen
- - Player taps 3x3 set of buttons filled with the characters that create the words that represent the images
-- If player gets it wrong
- - screen pops a big X on screen
- - pauses the game for 1 second
-- If player gets it right
- - images go down
- - screen pops large image of correct symbol onto screen
- - Score updates

 ======================================================================

 WHAT IS IMPLEMENTED
 - Basic working tapping game where there is a list of hard coded characters that are randomly put into the buttons
-- Set of images are hardcoded and saved into the drawable folder
+- Images are all in the drawable folder, database will store the location
-- Upon inputting the correct characters, a quick animation of the next image moves downward
+- Upon inputting the correct characters, a quick animation of the next image moves downward, if incorrect quick animation of the image shakes
+- All 4 modes are implemented
-- A random image is chosen into the list, the answer is already shown on the right side of the image (will be implemented as showing answer toggle for a practice mode)
+- A random image is chosen into the list